tigerbeetle/tigerbeetle/docs/ARCHITECTURE.md

 # TigerBeetle Architecture

 This document is a technical overview of the internals of TigerBeetle.
 It includes a problem statement, overview, motivation for design decisions and list of references that have inspired us.

 ## Problem Statement

 TigerBeetle is a database for workloads that:

-- are very contended and parallelize/shard poorly
+- have contended and parallelize/shard poorly due to Amdahl's Law
 - consist mostly of writes
 - need very high throughput and moderately low latency
 - require strong consistency guarantees
 - demand very high levels of durability.

 At present, TigerBeetle is focused on financial transactions (transfers).
 Each transfer touches two accounts.
 Accounts are Pareto-distributed which means a few accounts are responsible for the bulk of the transfers.
 Multi-object transactions in combination with contention make traditional database architecture inefficient.
 Locking the two accounts and then crossing the network to the application to compute the balances' update is slow.
 Due to contention, this work also can't be efficiently distributed across separate machines.

 TigerBeetle implements accounting logic but the underlying state machine can be swapped.
 TigerBeetle does double-entry bookkeeping but _can_ do anything that has the same requirements: safety and